kalpitborkar/Git-Implementation/README.md

 # PyGit
 PyGit is implementation of the [Git version control system](https://git-scm.com/) from scratch, written purely in Python.

-PyGit implements all the fundamental features of git:
+PyGit implements the following fundamental features of git:
   - `add`
   - `cat-file`
   - `checkout`